 The safety of your employees should be one of your highest priorities.
 Metal and steel manufacturing facilities are dangerous places where workers come into contact with heat and welding tools; heavy machinery; and numerous dangers to fingers, toes, eyes and other appendages.
-Safety is paramount not only for your employees but also for your company’s financial viability.
+Safety is paramount, not only for your employees, but also for your company’s financial viability.

 Workers’ compensation insurance provides benefits to injured workers regardless of who is at fault for their injury.
-And provides death benefits for the worker’s dependents if there is a fatality.
+And it provides death benefits for the worker’s dependents if there is a fatality.

 No two states have exactly the same workers’ compensation laws.
-Each state’s statutes outline the amount of benefits injured employees are entitled to, what impairments or injuries are covered, how impairments will be evaluated and how medical care will be delivered.
+Each state’s statutes outline the amount of benefits injured employees are entitled to, what impairments or injuries are covered, how impairments will be evaluated, and how medical care will be delivered.